Manage Users, Groups, and Roles

 -d roles=ro_admin

-Delete a Group with the REST API
+Delete a Group Using the REST API

 curl -v -X DELETE -u Administrator:password \